speedytwenty/speedytwenty/README.md

 while(testCoverage < 80 && !Chris.isWritingTests());
 ```

-**Optimal performance** - Our data analysis also indicates that Chris's finest
+**Optimal performance** - Our data analysis also suggests that Chris's finest
 output directly correlates with the following expression:

 ```